public class ProcessingConstraint extends ResourceConstraint<ProcessingConstraint>

 Note that the ganularity applies to a single processor.
 When a processing group spans more than one processor, the precision of cost monitoring or enforcement is this ganularity times the number of active processors.
 This is because more than one task could be running at the same time and cost can be measured at most once per the elapse of this ganularity.

-- when nanos
+StaticIllegalArgumentException - when nanos is less

-method to dispose of
+Objectfinalize method to dispose of

 system resources or to perform other cleanup.

-The general contract of finalize
+The general contract of finalize is that it is invoked

 if and when the Java™ virtual